-University policy requires all UT-owned laptop computers (as well as personally-owned laptops containing Category I data) to have their contents encrypted by December 2011.
+University policy requires all UT-owned laptop computers (as well as personally-owned laptops containing Category I data) to have their contents encrypted.
 This policy is intended to secure sensitive data and to prevent its release in the event of theft or loss.
 Encrypting your laptop's contents is mandatory if the machine is UT-owned or contains Category I data.

 STEP 1: Backup!

 Backing up your laptop's data is critical for this process.
 Once the data is encrypted, if the encryption key (or password) is lost, the contents cannot be retrieved.
 If there is a serious hardware or software failure during the encryption process, the contents could be lost.
 Be sure to perform a full system backup of your laptop's contents before installing the encryption software.